 16 Gather the people, purify the congregation, assemble the elders, gather the children, and those who are still small babies!
 Let the bridegroom come out of his bedroom and the bride out of her dressing room.

-17 Let the priests, the ministers of the I AM, weep between the porch and the altar, and let them say, "Spare Thy people, Oh, I AM, and don't let Thine heritage be reproached, so that the heathen rule over them!
+17 Let the priests, the ministers of the I AM, weep between the entry porch and the altar, and let them say, "Spare Thy people, Oh, I AM, and don't let Thine heritage become a joke, so that the heathen make fun of them!
 Why should they say about Thy people, 'Where is their God?'

 If the entire nation will gather and plead for forgiveness…